A project of the Partnership for a New American Economy

 Top countries of origin

-Florida’s large Latino population is a major part of Florida’s large community of foreign born residents.
-Florida is the only state in the country where the three most common countries of origin for the foreign born are all in Latin America.
-In 2010, almost one in four of the state’s foreign born residents was born in Cuba, as Florida—and Miami in particular—is the destination of choice for Cuban immigrants who fled Fidel Castro’s regime.
-The second and third most popular countries of origin for Florida’s immigrants were Mexico and Colombia, which together were the birthplace of almost one in seven of the state’s foreign born residents.
+Florida’s large Latino population is a major part of Florida’s large community of foreign-born residents.
+Florida is the only state in the country where the three most common countries of origin for the foreign-born are all in Latin America.
+In 2010, almost one in four of the state’s foreign-born residents was born in Cuba, as Florida—and Miami in particular—is the destination of choice for Cuban immigrants who fled Fidel Castro’s regime.

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in STEM fields at Florida universities to remain in the US after graduating will be critical: in 2009 more than 43 percent of students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
-Two out of three students earning engineering PhDs in Florida in recent years were also noncitizens.
+Fixing the US immigration system to make it easier for students trained in STEM fields at Florida universities to remain in the US after graduating will be critical.
+In 2013, 39 percent of students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
+Two out of three students earning engineering PhDs in Florida in recent years were also non-citizens.
+By 2020, Florida will need to fill 340,840 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Florida

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Florida.
+In the Tampa metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 1,901 additional jobs and as much as $12,352,000 in missed wages by 2010.
+In the Jacksonville area, an additional 1,185 jobs and up to $6,436,000 in wages were lost to visa denials.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 35,000 jobs and more than $2.7 billion for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 9,600 jobs and add more than $849 million to Gross State Product by 2014.
+The new H-1B visas awarded to Florida between 2010 and 2013 will translate into 21,487 new jobs for U.S.-born workers in the state by 2020.

 In Florida, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $1.4 billion to Gross State Product in 2014.